Lampasas, Texas: Education

 The city of Lampasas is served by the Lampasas Independent School District.

 References in pop culture

-Lampasas is mentioned in the Hank Williams, Jr.-penned and recorded song "Texas Women".

 "Lampasas, Texas" is the title of the second episode of the CBS Western television series Trackdown, starring Robert Culp as Texas Ranger Hoby Gilman.
 The episode aired on October 11, 1957.
 In the story line, Gilman tries to block a town from carrying out the legal lynching of an innocent man.

-Lampasas is mentioned in Canadian singer Ian Tyson's song "Bob Fudge".
-In 2019, fellow Canadian singer Colter Wall released a cover of "Bob Fudge".